It’s painful watching someone you love struggle with alcohol addiction. As you know by now, alcohol abuse affects more than one person.

 - Drinks to self-medicate because of a problem, such as recent unemployment or a mental health condition.

 Their alcohol consumption becomes a problem when their drinking affects their life and, despite the negative consequences, they continue to drink.
 Fortunately, alcohol use disorder is a treatable condition.
-There are many treatment options available, such as visiting our alcohol treatment center in Ohio, where we provide a drug and alcohol detox program and an aftercare program for our patients.
+There are many treatment options available, such as visiting our alcohol rehab center in Ohio, where we provide a drug and alcohol detox program and an aftercare program for our patients.

 How to Start a Conversation – Make a Plan